tamaraqueen/Data-Analysis/README.md

 # Data-Analysis-Portfolio
-Hello, i am Queen Burutolu, this is a portfolio of few of my projects, Using Python i performed data cleaning, manipulation and visualization on various Datasets, cleaned up messy data, merged, joined and grouped these various dataset.
+Welcome to my Data Analytics Portfolio, i am Queen, This code respository contains projects of codes i've written with Python, using Python i performed data cleaning, manipulation and visualization on various Datasets, cleaned up messy data, merged, joined and grouped these various dataset.
-I performed these analysis solving possible problems each company could go through, and created different visualizations making data easy and more interactive, Created in-depth anaylsis and visualization using SQL
+I performed these analysis solving possible problems each company could go through, and created different visualizations making data easy and more interactive, Feel free to take a look and reach out if you have questions.

 ![output_25_1](https://user-images.githubusercontent.com/109351896/179839945-aca5dbfc-7ecc-486d-96d6-10fee451f0be.png) Restaurant-analysis showing famous restaurant